DaoCloud/DaoCloud-docs/docs/en/docs/baize/developer/notebooks/baizectl.md

       --commands stringArray                          The default command of the job -d, --datasets stringArray                          The dataset bind to the job, the format is datasetName:mountPath, e.g. mnist:/data/mnist
-  -e, --envs stringArray                              The environment variables of the job, the format is key=value -x, --from-notebook string                          Define whether to read the configuration of the current Notebook and directly create tasks, including images, resources, Dataset, etc.
+  -e, --envs stringArray                              The environment variables of the job, the format is key=value -x, --from-notebook string                          Define whether to read the configuration of the current Notebook and directly create tasks, including images, resources, and dataset.
                                                       auto: Automatically determine the mode according to the current environment.
 If the current environment is a Notebook, it will be set to notebook mode.
                                                       false: Do not read the configuration of the current Notebook.
                                                       true: Read the configuration of the current Notebook. (default "auto")